 While the programs listed on this webpage are inclusive as to what the state of Wyoming has to offer, there are also senior care programs available on a national level.
 When looking for assistance with covering the cost of senior care, it is important one consider each and every option.
 To assist one in their search for the program that best fits one’s needs and circumstances, our free Resource Locator Tool has proved to be invaluable.

-As of 2019, the average monthly cost for assisted living throughout the state of Wyoming is $4,235.
-This amount is just over 10% more than the national average of $4,000 / month.
-However, there is a wide range of cost throughout the state.
-The average cost in the areas of Casper ($4,450 / month) and Cheyenne ($4,610 / month) are higher than the statewide average.
-However, for the rest of the state, the average monthly rate for assisted living is much lower at approximately $3,500.
+As of 2021, per Genworth’s 2020 Cost of Care Survey, the average monthly cost for assisted living throughout the state of Wyoming is $4,175.
+This amount is just under 5% less than the national average of $4,300 / month.
+However, there is a wide range of cost throughout the state, and the average cost in the areas of Cheyenne ($4,588 / month) and Casper ($5,500 / month) are higher than the statewide and nationwide average.

 For individuals with moderate to severe dementia, such as Alzheimer’s disease, memory care units are available.
-This type of care provides additional security and supervision, and on average, costs an additional approximate $847 to $1,270 / month.
+This type of care provides additional security and supervision, and on average, costs approximately 20% – 30% more, or in dollar terms, approximately $1,043 / month more.

 For seniors who require in-home medical assistance (minimal in nature), home health care is another option.
-This type of care, on average, costs approximately $3.00 more an hour statewide than does non-medical in-home care.
+This type of care, on average, costs approximately $1.00 more an hour statewide than does non-medical in-home care.
+However, in Casper, the cost is significantly higher and on average is an additional $9.75 / hour.

 Adult day care is another option for senior care.
-As of 2019, the average daily cost throughout the state of Wyoming is $112.
-Compared to the nationwide average of $72 / day, this cost is extremely high.
+As of 2021, Genworth’s 2020 Cost of Care Survey indicates that the average daily cost throughout the state of Wyoming is $150.
+Compared to the nationwide average of $74 / day, this cost is extremely high.
 At the time of this writing, average daily costs by areas within Wyoming was not available.
 However, some areas have very affordable adult day care, while other areas have quite expensive daily rates.

 Medicaid is a jointly funded (state and federal) health care program for low-income persons in the United States.
 While this program was Federally created, each state is able to set its own eligibility requirements based on parameters set forth by the federal government.
 That being said, all state Medicaid programs cover limited personal care and nursing home care for eligible elderly and disabled persons.